yharigaya/TRIPOD/README.md

 ##  Common questions

 * What if my TF/motif of interest is not included in the default annotation?
+* Annotated motifs in addition to the JASPAR database?
 * How to handle multiple TFs with the same motif?

 ## Reference